This article mentions the word awesome a number of times because community groups and awesome go together.

 - Get involved - put it in your diary and make it a priority to turn up to your next community group event.
 If you don’t have a community group, find one.
 If the group is any good bring a friend.

-Comment and share ideas about how to be helpful with supporting community group engagement.
+Comment and share an experience about how you have been able to help with supporting your community group to make a difference.